BurgerTime: In popular culture

 Elements of BurgerTime were incorporated into the episode "Gameboy" of the DIC Entertainment animated series Captain N: The Game Master.
 Peter Pepper appears in the movies Wreck-It Ralph and Pixels.
+Mr. Egg appears as one of the Nintendians in the Futurama episode "Anthology of Interest II".
 A BurgerTime parody called "Burgerboss" appears in an episode of Bob's Burgers with the same name.
-There is a copy of BurgerTime in the front display window of the fictional store Blast From the Past in the movie Back to the Future Part II.
+There is a copy of BurgerTime in the front display window of the fictional store Blast from the Past in the movie Back to the Future Part II.

 Scores

 On September 5, 2005, Bryan L. Wagner of Turbotville, Pennsylvania achieved a record score of 8,601,300 and improved to exactly 9,000,000 on June 2, 2006.
 According to Twin Galaxies, he improved it further to 11,512,500 points on September 19, 2008, at the Challenge Arcade in Wyomissing, Pennsylvania.
 The MAME world record was verified by Twin Galaxies on December 2, 2016, as 7,837,750 by Roger Edwin Blair III of Mountain City, Tennessee.